-More cold, snow, ice in South, but relief may be in sight
+More cold, snow, ice in South, but relief in sight

 Snow fell on the Deep South on Wednesday as another storm brought nasty weather to the region, walloping places that were hit hard just last week.